Advisory Committee on the Safety of Medicines (ACSOM)

 ACSOM may also provide advice to the TGA on other matters related to the detection, assessment, understanding and prevention of adverse effects, known as pharmacovigilance, and any other matters referred to it by the TGA.

 ACSOM supersedes and expands upon the role of the Adverse Drug Reactions Advisory Committee (ADRAC) with an increased focus on the safety aspects of medicine regulation and the detection, assessment, understanding and prevention of adverse effects.

 A major role for ACSOM is to provide advice on the quality and appropriateness of risk management plans which are designed to define and pro-actively manage risks relating to a medicine over its entire life cycle.

-The Therapeutic Goods Regulations make provision for the appointment of up to 15 persons, and twelve members have been appointed to ACSOM.
+The Therapeutic Goods Regulations make provision for the appointment of up to 25 persons, and fourteen members have been appointed to ACSOM.
 The membership includes experts in various fields relevant to medicines safety.
 Members are appointed on the basis of their individual skills, knowledge and expertise, not as representatives of any organisation.